 The foundation's history

-The Samuel and Barbara Masket Foundation is the research and education arm of Advanced Vision Care in Los Angeles, California.
+The Masket Foundation is the research and education arm of Advanced Vision Care in Los Angeles, California.
 It was established in 2013 to help support eye surgery research, as previously available funding sources have become severely limited.
 Additionally, the Foundation seeks to inform patients and the profession about our ongoing research and its impact on patient care.
 We at Advanced Vision Care believe that patients have the Right to See, that the public has the Right to Know, and that physicians have the Right to Learn.

 All of the Missions relate directly to clinical research at Advanced Vision Care where the physicians have been active in research for more than 40 years and have published extensively in the peer–reviewed professional literature.
 Unfortunately, owing to changes in laws, regulations, and the economy, once plentiful research funds from commercial sponsors are dwindling.
 As a result, patients must often pay for investigational devices.
 The Foundation plans to use donations and grants as available to support our clinical research as appropriate.